KosPsych/codellama-finetune/README.md

 ```
 Here, n_files represents the number of files you wish to process from the specified repository.
 For instance, if n_files is set to 100, the module will scrape 100 Java files and 100 Python files.

-> Prior to rerunning the process, ensure that any files generated within the dataset folder are removed.
+> Prior to running the process, ensure that any files generated within the dataset folder are removed.

 ### Usage 2
 Using the dataset created by ```python3 src/dataset_creation.py n_files``` one can fine tune Code Llama to predict method names with: